genneko/website-source/content/playing-with-bsd/system/learning-notes-on-jails.md

 ```

 #### Separate Network Configuration
 This is an example configuration for five VNET jails in a network separated from the host.
-I use this configuration to experiment network software such as VPN.
+I used this configuration to experiment network software such as WireGuard VPN (see [this article](/playing-with-bsd/networking/freebsd-wireguard-quicklook)).

 In this configuration, one jail acts as a central router which crudely emulates a public network and is to be used as a monitoring post running tcpdump, two are routers on private sites and remaining two are hosts on the private sites.